My name is Sophie.

 I’ve always struggled a bit with environmentalism.
 We have these big, powerful brains with the ability to see reason and to feel a conscience.
-Yet I’ve suffered from a selective bias; an ability to switch off to the big issues.
+Yet at times, particularly when I was younger, I’ve suffered from a selective bias; an ability to switch off to the big issues.

 As a young adult I wanted to do something that I felt would alleviate my guilt.
 I heard someone say the 3 biggest impact things you can do to improve the state of the world are 1.
 Go vegetarian 2.
 Never buy bottled water or 3… I forget.

 So I went 1.
 I was vego for a year and a half.
 It was great and I felt I was doing a good deed for the world.